State

 Wildhorse Foundation Rapid Response Grants

-Grants to tribes and national, regional, or local Native American organizations that serve individuals in the Cayuse, Umatilla, and Walla Walla tribes of Oregon and Washington.
+Grants to Tribes and national, regional, or local Native American organizations that serve individuals in the Cayuse, Umatilla, and Walla Walla Tribes of Oregon and Washington.
 Funds may be used for small needs that surface throughout the year to support programs in the areas of public health, public safety, environmental protection, and gambling addiction, among others.

 Geographic coverage: Parts of Washington and all of Oregon